cambridge-ceu/csd3/applications/PhySo.md

 ## By-products

 Besides `torch`, it is noticeable that `jupyterlab` and `scikit-learn` are also made available as dependencies.
 In fact, quite some packages are installed to `lib/python3.8/site-packages/`, leading to an overall size of ~7GB.

+A full list is visible through `conda list`.

 ## CSD3 module